awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 1. For **VPN ECMP support**, choose **enable** if you need Equal Cost Multipath \(ECMP\) routing support between VPN connections\.
 If connections advertise the same CIDRs, the traffic is distributed equally between them\.

+   When you select this option, the advertised BGP ASN, the BGP attributes such as the AS\-path and the communities for preference must be the same\.

 1. For **Default route table association**, choose **enable** to automatically associate transit gateway attachments with the default route table for the transit gateway\.

 1. For **Default route table propagation**, choose **enable** to automatically propagate transit gateway attachments to the default route table for the transit gateway\.